autopkg/filewave/README.md

     $

 ## Required Configuration
 The recipes and processors need to know where the FileWave Server is located.

 To do this, the following environment variables can be used:

 1. FW_SERVER_HOST - defaults to 'localhost', can be hostname or IP address
 1. FW_SERVER_PORT - defaults to 20016
 1. FW_ADMIN_USER - defaults to 'fwadmin', its the name of the account that will be used to connect
 1. FW_ADMIN_PASSWORD - defaults to 'filewave', its the password of the FW_ADMIN_USER account

+## Security
+By default the recipes will assume you have a pristine FileWave installation which means you have a single FileWave administrator account called 'fwadmin' and the password is 'password'.
+These are good defaults to ensure a quick start in testing situations - but in production you really really want to change this.

+For security reasons - we *strongly* recommend creating another user for use with AutoPkg.

+If you insist on using the fwadmin user - you will see annoying warnings indicating that you are making use of the super-user account.

 ## FW_ADMIN_USER Permissions
 FileWave is multi-user capable.
-For security reasons - we *strongly* recommend creating another user for use with AutoPkg.
-So much so that if you insist on using the fwadmin user - the program will print out annoying warnings indicating that you are making use of the super-user account.

-You should create a user called 'autopkg' and then give this user the following rights:
+You should create a user called 'autopkg' and then give this user the following rights (DO NOT provide update model rights):
- - Update Model
  - Modify Clients/Groups
  - Modify Filesets
  - Modify Associations